 My areas of interest lie in the field of Machine Learning, Artificial Intelligence and Technologies, namely Computer Vision and Pattern Recognition.
 Particularly, I am interested in developing techniques using Generative Adversarial Networks (GANs) for image-to-image translation problems such as image editing, semantic manipulations, style-guided transformations, among others.

 During my PhD I developed a strong connection with the world of Facial Expressions Recognition and Affective Computing.

-I have been awarded three years in a row by the Google Research Awards for Latin America (2017, 2016, 2015), which recently changed its name to Latin America Research Awards (LARA), with my project: “Learning Dynamic Action Units for Three-dimensional Facial Expression Recognition” guided by Prof. Pablo Arbelaez.
+I was awarded three consecutive times by the Google Research Awards for Latin America (2017, 2016, 2015), recently called Latin America Research Awards (LARA), with my project: “Learning Dynamic Action Units for Three-dimensional Facial Expression Recognition” under the guidance of Prof. Pablo Arbeláez.

 Older press coverage:

 I am very much into the photography world, I am on my way to becoming an expert photographer.
 As to the date, I own a Sony α7III and I love to shoot with an 18-35mm lens.

 In a very different scenario, I am a backpack traveller, I try to explore different places as much as possible, a gym enthusiast with strong routines, and I try to maintain my life as healthy as possible.